How to Properly Receive Merchandise

 Some retail stores hire personnel specifically for merchandise handling and stocking; others distribute this work among sales staff.
 Be sure to have adequate coverage on the sales floor, as well as receiving.
 Shoplifters may be waiting for your weekly truck to arrive because they know the employees are busy checking in freight and not watching the store.

 When the products arrive, they may be in plastic containers, cardboard cartons, wooden crates, or other packaging.
-Some merchandise may be on hangers while other are on pallets.
+Some merchandise may be on hangers while others are on pallets.
 Keep in mind that a receiving area is designed to receive, not warehouse, merchandise.
 Each step of processing freight should be done quickly and efficiently.

 Begin receiving orders by: